cereallarceny/grid.js/SOCKETS.md

 None

-### `get-plans`
+### `get-protocol`

-The `get-plans` message is complicated in that many steps are done internally within grid.js to ensure an identical response.
-Currently there's no implicit "authentication" protocol within grid.js, but if the request doesn't match exactly what is inside the database, you will not receive any response.
+The `get-protocol` message is complicated in that many steps are done internally within grid.js to ensure an identical response.
+Currently there's no implicit "authentication" system within grid.js, but if the request doesn't match exactly what is inside the database, you will not receive any response.

 First, a few terms: